 Source Domains

-In Sources page, click on Domains tab to see Source Usage by Domain.
-You’ll see:- Source Usage by Domain graph: Shows trends over time for the top 5 domains.
-Hover over the chart to see which domain each line represents and track how source usage changes over your selected timeframe.
+In the Sources page, you’ll see:- Source Retrieval by Domain graph: Shows trends over time for the top 5 domains.
+Hover over the chart to see which domain each line represents and track how source retrieval changes over your selected timeframe.

 - Sources Type chart: Displays the number of citations by domain category (Editorial, Corporate, UGC, etc.).
-This helps you understand what types of sources dominate in your industry and where you should focus optimization efforts.
+This helps you understand which types of sources dominate your industry and where to focus your optimization efforts.

 - Domain Type: Shows “You” for your domains, “Competitor” for tracked competitor domains, or automatic classification (Editorial, Corporate, UGC, Reference, Institutional, Other).